amin-oueslati/auditing-commercial-content-moderation-services/README.md

 ### API-Pipeline

 This folder includes all scripts to call the content moderation APIs.
 Each API is called by a custom script, including the configurations and parallelisation for that specific API, and then integrated in a joint script to call all APIs in parallel.
-Further, the folder entail all pre-processing scripts, both in relation to Experiment 1 (ToxiGen, Jigsaw and MegaSpeech), and Experiment 2 (Identity Phrase Templates and MegaSpeech).
+Further, the folder entails all pre-processing scripts, both in relation to Experiment 1 (ToxiGen, Jigsaw and MegaSpeech), and Experiment 2 (Identity Phrase Templates and MegaSpeech).
 Lastly, it contains the scripts to compute all performance metrics in relation to Experiments 1 and 2, as well as their appropriate visualisations.
 All scripts are written in Python.

 ### Structural-Topic-Model